authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 does, then it may treat the organizational domain as if it does have a strong DMARC policy so as to prevent a phisher or spammer from impersonating the brand or any of its subdomains.

-# Working with MVAs

-Email receivers need to know whether or not it’s safe to download and display an image.
-That is, an attacker could go through the trouble of creating a BIMI logo and uploading it, but the logo may look visually similar to a real brand.
-For example, a spammer or phisher could create a lookalike domain for a well-known brand such as Paypal, then copy/paste (or slightly modify) the logo.

-To prevent this, an email receiver could choose to verify logos of known brands by themselves (do it all in-house) and establish its own internal processes, or it could use a Mark Verifying Authority (MVA).
-The receiver could then outsource the maintenance of the list of trusted brands to the MVA, and simply download the list of brands and images from the MVA and display the logos in its email clients.

-However, even here a receiver would need to exercise caution.
-It needs to ensure that MVAs follow best practices, respond to complaints, and do a good job of vetting brands.
-If users ultimately end up getting phished because they trust signals in the email client, then it is the email receiver that will suffer the brunt of the complaints and loss of reputation, rather than the MVA.

-Therefore, an email receiver still needs to track complaints from its users, especially with respect to phishing and impersonation, and then send the feedback back to the MVA.
-If an MVA still generates too many complaints, this could be indicative of a rogue MVA (one that intentionally signs up malicious accounts), or a “sloppy” MVA (one with internal processes that not rigorous enough, or are designed to maximize revenue at the cost of lax security).

-An email receiver should use multiple MVAs to reduce the risk of becoming too reliant upon a single MVA in case they have to stop using it, and therefore lose many dozens, hundreds, or thousands of images with no replacement and thereby contributing to user dissatisfaction confusion.
-Furthermore, because MVAs may be revoked, brands may wish to diversify their own risk by getting certified by at least two MVAs.
-The reason for doing this is that if the MVA they use ever gets revoked by an email receiver because of its bad practices, then their own brand will suffer penalties (not having a logo displayed) despite never having done anything wrong.
-By researching multiple MVAs, a brand can reduce the chances that losing one by a receiver affects their brand.

-For this reason, brands are encouraged to get certified at multiple MVAs, and receivers are encouraged to use multiple MVAs.

 ## Resolving disputes

 From time to time, disputes may arise between brands where one brand says that another is infringing